noambavli/Hyper-Discord-Bot/README.md

 ## - keywords tree based answers for minimal response time </br>- conversational</br>- hebrew and english</br>- db functionality </br>- easy to deploy & start using

-This is a bot that supports both English and Hebrew commands.
+This is a bot that supports both English and Hebrew commands (<b> you can simply cancle the hebrew functionality in the responses.py middleware </b>). <br>
 You can ask it for the time, weather updates, stories, jokes, create lists of ideas and notes (stored with mongo db) and similar things.
 It's also designed to hold conversations, responding to a wide range of situations.
 The bot doesn’t have a traditional menu (except the db functionality , you can see menu by saying "bot db menu"), as it's mainly focused on conversational interaction.